efraingatuzz/IONeq/ioneqdev/README.md

 New in version 1.3 (October 2020):
 - Abundances are read from XSPEC
-- The model relies on the fftw library provided by XSPEC
+- The model relies on the fftw library provided by HEASOFT

 New in version 1.2 (January 2019):
  - Now the energy grid covers until 1e6 eV